American Horror Stories: Release

-American Horror Stories was set to air on FX; however, on June 22, 2020, it was announced that the series would stream on FX on Hulu instead.
+American Horror Stories was set to air on FX.
+On June 22, 2020, it was announced that the series would stream on FX on Hulu instead.
 American Horror Stories premiered on July 15, 2021.
 Internationally, the show became available through Disney+ under the dedicated streaming hub Star starting on August 25, 2021.

 Reception

 Viewership

 Whip Media, which tracks TV viewership data from more than 1 million daily users of its TV Time app, reported that American Horror Stories was the second most-anticipated new television series of July 2021.
 Upon the show's renewal for a second season, FX revealed that it had achieved the most successful launch of any FX on Hulu title to date.
 The following year, it ranked as the second most-anticipated returning series for July 2022, according to Whip Media.

 American Horror Stories was among the ten most-streamed original shows in the U.S. between August 7–28, and later placed in the top five for the week of September 4–11.
 Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, announced that American Horror Stories experienced an 80% increase in demand from its first to its second season, indicating significant growth in audience engagement and interest.

 Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that American Horror Stories was watched for 327 million minutes during the week of October 23–29, 2023, ranking as the ninth most-streamed original series in the U.S. for that period.
 That same year, Whip Media announced that it was the ninth most-streamed original show in the U.S. from October 29 to November 3.
 Upon its 2024 premiere, American Horror Stories debuted at No. 1 on Hulu's "Top 15 Today"—a daily updated list of the platform's most-watched titles—during its first week of release in 2024.

-It again ranked ninth among the most-streamed original series in the U.S. for the week ending October 20, 2024, according to Whip Media.
+It again ranked ninth among the most-streamed original series in the U.S. for the week ending October 20, 2024.
 In January 2025, Parrot Analytics reported that American Horror Stories experienced a 5.6% increase in demand.
 It reached 13.9 times the average audience demand in the United States, placing it in the 98.2nd percentile of the drama genre and peaking at number 474 in overall rankings.
 The series also demonstrated strong international demand, particularly in Spain.